canton7/fuelphp-casset/readme.md

 **enabled**: Whether a group is enabled.
 A group will only be rendered when it is enabled.

 Groups can be enabled using `Casset::enable_js('group_name')`, and disabled using `Casset::disable_js('group_name')`.
 CSS equivalents also exist.
-The shortcuts `Casset::enable('group_name')` and `Casset::disable('group_name')` also exist, which will enable/disable both the js and css groups of the given name, if they exist.
+The shortcuts `Casset::enable('group_name')` and `Casset::disable('group_name')` also exist, which will enable/disable both the js and css groups of the given name, if they are defined.
 You can also pass an array of groups to enable/disable.

 Specific groups can be rendered using eg `Casset::render_js('group_name')`.
 If no group name is passed, *all* groups will be rendered.